-- ii. disclose the credit quality/asset quality of portfolio of the Scheme in monthly FMR if the portfolio of the scheme contains any debt securities or other credit exposure. - iii.
-The Trustee of scheme shall not hold redemption(s) if usage of such cash for redemptions results in the cash balance falling below the minimum requirement.
+- (a) ensure that a copy of latest monthly Fund Manager Report ("FMR") of the scheme containing the above stated minimum disclosures is available at its website and a copy of said FMR shall be submitted to the Commission simultaneously. - (b) disclose the credit quality/asset quality of portfolio of the Scheme in monthly FMR if the portfolio of the scheme contains any debt securities or other credit exposure. - (c) The Trustee of scheme shall not hold redemption(s) if usage of such cash for redemptions results in the cash balance falling below the minimum requirement.
 However, the AMC shall ensure that other assets are sold in due course of time (if possible without impacting investors' interests) or cash is generated through new subscriptions to comply with the minimum cash and near cash requirements.
-For the purpose of this circular the minimum cash and near cash requirements shall be calculated on the basis of the average for each calendar month. - 3.2.4 For the purpose of peer group analysis or return comparison of the schemes within the same category, the basis should be underlying portfolio and not merely the assigned category. - 3.2.5 Trustees of the schemes shall monitor compliance with the requirements of this circular on an ongoing basis and shall report to the Commission on a timely basis, in case there is any non-compliance or deviation.
+For the purpose of this circular the minimum cash and near cash requirements shall be calculated on the basis of the average for each calendar month. - 4.2.4 For the purpose of peer group analysis or return comparison of the schemes within the same category, the basis should be underlying portfolio and not merely the assigned category. - 4.2.5 Trustees of the schemes shall monitor compliance with the requirements of this circular on an ongoing basis and shall report to the Commission on a timely basis, in case there is any non-compliance or deviation.

-3.3 Calculation and disclosure of Total Expense Ratio48
+4.3 Calculation and disclosure of Total Expense Ratio58

-The Asset Management Companies shall comply with the following requirements in respect of calculation and disclosure of Total Expense Ratio ("TER") of the Collective Investment Scheme ("CIS") managed by them:
+The AMCs shall comply with the following requirements in respect of calculation and disclosure of Total Expense Ratio ("TER") of the Collective Investment Scheme ("CIS") managed by them:

-3.3.1 The AMCs shall calculate the TER in respect of each CIS at the end of each calendar month during the financial year of the CIS in the following manner:
+4.3.1 The AMCs shall calculate the TER in respect of each CIS at the end of each calendar month during the financial year of the CIS in the following manner: